MaelTeyssedre/R-TYPE/README.md

 ## Building

-Build by executing the script correspondint to your OS.
+Build by executing the script matching with your OS.

 ### Windows